 Our History…So Far

 The school was first conceived by Stacey Waterman-Hoey in the late summer of 2012 after attending the Festival of American Fiddle Tunes in Port Townsend.
 Stacey was impressed by the number of people who cared about hand crafts (including traditional music) and fell in love with the broad cross-section of people who engage in sharing these skills.
 Stacey began to see the potential for craft education in leading a shift toward local, sustainable, empowering economic development.
 These skills have served our social, economic and environmental needs for millennia until the last few generations which have pushed historically common skills into elitists realms.
-Stacey is deeply motivated to provide skills for making useful or beautiful items (as well as music and storytelling) which people want for their own lives and that require minimal technology to achieve.
+Stacey is deeply motivated to provide skills for making useful or beautiful items (as well as music, storytelling and community organizing) which people want for their own lives and that require minimal technology to achieve.

 With the support and encouragement of her husband, Stacey left a career of 18 years in energy and climate policy to focus on developing the school.
 She spent the fall of 2012 researching folk schools, writing a vision document, estimating a cash flow analysis, researching business structures and building this website.

 In January of 2013, Stacey began reaching out to others who might be willing to work on turning the concept into reality.
 Very quickly, she met many others who were interested and had a variety of skills to contribute to the effort.

 While the school’s business model is to be self-supporting like any responsible business, public support is required to ensure broad access to our classes by those who may not be able to fully cover the cost of classes.
 There is a long list of needs for tools, equipment, program support and technology that we can’t cover with class fees.